josearevalobezic/Workout_market_analysis/README.md

 *   **Python:** Make sure you have Python 3.6 or higher installed.
 *   **Git:** Install Git to clone the repository.
 *   **Libraries:** You will need the `pandas` and `matplotlib` libraries.

+### Using the Notebook

+You can open and run the analysis step-by-step in a Jupyter environment (like Google Colab, Jupyter Notebook, or JupyterLab).

+1. Ensure you have Jupyter installed (`pip install notebook` or `pip install jupyterlab`).
+2. Navigate to the root directory of the cloned repository in your terminal.
+3. Open the notebook file in your preferred Jupyter environment.
+4. Run the cells sequentially to see the data loading, analysis, and visualizations.

+### Running the Script

+If you prefer to run the full analysis non-interactively, you can execute the Python script from your terminal.

+1. Navigate to the root directory of the cloned repository in your terminal.
+2. Run the script using the Python interpreter:

 ## Example Usage